junyou2023/sports_booking_app/README.md

 assets with [WhiteNoise](https://whitenoise.evans.io/) so the Django admin loads its CSS correctly when deployed.

-The `.env` file must define `API_BASE_URL` so the Flutter app knows where the backend is.
-It should also include the Stripe keys used by the payment flow.
+`mobile/.env` must define `API_BASE_URL` so the Flutter app knows where the backend is.
+It should also include the publishable Stripe key used by the payment flow.
 When testing on the Android emulator the correct value for `API_BASE_URL` is `http://10.0.2.2:8000/api`.
 `initApiClient` automatically appends a trailing slash so either form